goplus/builder/docs/architecture/03_assetLibrary.md

 ## User Stories

 When a user interacts with the Asset Library, they can add selected assets to their respective store lists.
-Depending on the asset type, different actions are performed to update the state in the store.

 ## Example Usage